Defensible AI in healthcare. With the audit to prove it.

 AI Security Review

-Ready to give your privacy officer a defensible answer?
+Give your privacy officer a defensible answer.

 Three to four weeks.
 Engineering audit.
 BAA before any access.
 Findings your audit committee can act on.